-Object Description Number of Instances Usage Serial Data Command T68 Serial Data Command T68 Provides an interface for the host driver to deliver various data sets to the device.
-Enable and configure as required.
+Object Description Number of Instances Usage Self Test Pin Faults T11 Specifies the configuration settings for the Pin Fault self tests.
+1 Configure as required.
+Configuration read/writes may be encrypted.
+Self Test Signal Limits T12 Specifies the configuration settings for the Signal Limit self tests.
+2 Configure as required.
+Configuration read/writes may be encrypted.
+Communications Configuration T18 Configures additional communications behavior for the device.
+1 Check and configure as necessary.
+Configuration read/writes may be encrypted.
+GPIO Configuration T19 Allows the host controller to configure and use the general purpose I/O pins on the device.
+1 Enable and configure as required.
+Configuration read/writes may be encrypted.
+User Data T38 Provides a data storage area for user data.
+1 Configure as required.
 Object is not encrypted.
+Message Count T44 Provides a count of pending messages.
+1 Read-only object; no configuration is necessary.
+Object is not encrypted.
+CTE Configuration T46 Controls the capacitive touch engine for the device.
+1 Must be configured.
+Configuration read/writes may be encrypted.
+Timer T61 Provides control of a timer.
+6 Enable and configure as required.
+Configuration read/writes may be encrypted.
+Serial Data Command T68 Provides an interface for the host driver to deliver various data sets to the device.
+1 Enable and configure as required.
+Object is not encrypted.
 Dynamic Configuration Controller T70 Allows rules to be defined that respond to system events.
 20 Enable and configure as required.
 Configuration read/writes may be encrypted.
 Dynamic Configuration Container T71 Allows the storage of user configuration on the device that can be selected at runtime based on rules defined in the Dynamic Configuration Controller T70 object.
 1 Configure if Dynamic Configuration Controller T70 is in use.
 Configuration read/writes may be encrypted.
+Touch Event Trigger T79 Configures touch triggers for use with the event handler.
+3 Enable and configure as required.
+Configuration read/writes may be encrypted.
 Auxiliary Touch Configuration T104 Allows the setting of self capacitance gain and thresholds for a particular measurement to generate auxiliary touch data for use by other objects.
 1 Enable and configure if using self capacitance measurements.
 Configuration read/writes may be encrypted.
-Self Capacitance Global Configuration T109 , Check and configure as required (if using self capacitance measurements).
-Configuration read/writes may be encrypted.
+Self Capacitance Global Configuration T109 Provides configuration for self capacitance measurements employed on the device.
+1 Check and configure as required (if using self capacitance measurements Configuration read/writes may be encrypted.
 Self Capacitance Tuning Parameters T110 Provides configuration space for a generic set of settings for self capacitance measurements.
-4 Use under the guidance of Microchip field engineers only.
+12 Use under the guidance of Microchip field engineers only.
 Configuration read/writes may be encrypted.
 Self Capacitance Configuration T111 Provides configuration for self capacitance measurements employed on the device.
-2 Check and configure as required (if using self capacitance measurements).
+2 Check and configure as required (if using self capacitance measurements Configuration read/writes may be encrypted.
+Self Capacitance Measurement Configuration T113 Configures self capacitance measurement to generate data for use by othe 1 Enable and configure as required.
 Configuration read/writes may be encrypted.
-Self Capacitance Measurement Configuration T113 Configures self capacitance measurements to generate data for use by other objects.
-1 Enable and configure as required.
-Configuration read/writes may be encrypted.
+Data Container T117 Provides a mechanism for retrieving specific data held in the device's internal memory.
+6 Read-only object.
+No configuration is necessary.
+Object is not encrypted.